cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 reflect stresses due to the Indo-Asian collision along [tapponier ref?], unless some additional mechanism of redirecting crustal stresses is incorporated.

+The magnitudes of $\sigma^T_1$ and $\sigma^T_2$ are dominantly constrained on the low end by our analysis; this is apparent by the sharp decrease in the frequency of $p(T_{max}|D)$ below about 0.5.
+This indicates that $\sigma^T_1$ of at least ~13.25 MPa km$^-1$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.

+### Values of $\phi$ and $\mu$

+Our quantification of the stresses on the Wenchuan earthquake faults has allowed us to estimate average values for $\phi$ and $\mu$ on the faults that ruptured in the 2008 Wenchuan event, based on stress balance and critical failure arguments.
+These values are weighted by the high slip patches

+Our highest likelihood estimates of $\mu$, which is the coefficient of static friction on the fault immediately before failure, indicate values of 0.2--0.3.
+These values are slightly lower than a value of 0.4 for friction at failure in laboratory experiments on samples recoverd from the WFSD-1 drill hole into the Beichuan fault [Kuo et al., 2014], though that value has a moderately high likelihood in our posteriors.
+These values, however, are lower than typical 'Byerlee' type values derived from